hjian42/automatic-personality-prediction/README.md

 We achieved state-of-art results on this dataset.
 [Essays](https://psycnet.apa.org/doiLanding?doi=10.1037%2F0022-3514.77.6.1296) dataset is the benchmark dataset for text-based personality recognition with 2,468 self-report essays.

 ### Friends Personality
-We created this dataset and established a sold benchmark.
+We created this dataset and established a solid benchmark.
 711 short conversations are extracted and annotated from the first four seasons of Friends TV Show transcripts.

 You could find more details about this dataset in this repo [emorynlp/personality-detection](https://github.com/emorynlp/personality-detection).